dtcxzyw/llvm-apr-benchmark/README.md

 + A C++17 compatible compiler
 + ninja
 + ccache
-+ Prebuilt LLVM core libraries
++ Pre-built LLVM core libraries
 + [alive-tv](https://github.com/AliveToolkit/alive2)

 You can follow the [Dockerfile](./Dockerfile) to setup the environment.